pythonlover02/Proton-Sarek/README.md

 - **CPU**: Multi-core recommended for better performance

 #### Lavapipe Important Notes:
+##### Note 1:
-1. On some Linux distributions, the Vulkan software rasterizer (Lavapipe) is available in separate packages and not bundled directly with Mesa.
+On some Linux distributions, the Vulkan software rasterizer (Lavapipe) is available in separate packages and not bundled directly with Mesa.
 Here its an easy way to check if its included in your distributions Mesa installation:

 ```
 vulkaninfo --summary | grep -i "llvmpipe"